Draguarius/PhasmophobiaIL2CPPCheat/README.md

 Just a basic mono cheat which is injected by MelonLoader.

 # Features
 Customisable speedhack, change name.

-## ESP
-Player name, ghost name, customisable crosshair

-## Player stats
-Set player level and money, set any amount for any item.
+Player name ESP, ghost name ESP, customisable crosshair, set player level and money and set any amount for any item.